hl7dk/dk-core-r4/input/pagecontent/StructureDefinition-dk-core-patient-notes.md

 ### Notes
-Note: feedback is most welcome and should be directed to danish affiliate.
+Note: feedback is most welcome and should be directed to the danish affiliate's github repository (https://github.com/hl7dk/dk-core/).